- Streets Department

 Welcome to the Independence Street Department.
-Under the direction of Todd Sherrets, the department maintains 65 miles of streets, alleys, and municipal parking lots.
+The department maintains 65 miles of streets, alleys, and municipal parking lots.
 Street surfaces include concrete, asphalt, and rock.

 The department strives to maintain the streets and keep them in the best condition possible.
 They do pothole patching, surface repairs, snow and ice removal, and street sweeping.
 They are also responsible for street and traffic lights, signage, municipal parking lots, and traffic markings.